Daniel15/Website/Daniel15.Web/Posts/2006-04-14-my-dynamic-signature.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/04/my-dynamic-signature

+---

 Well, some people have been asking me about my signature image...
 In case you haven't seen it, here you go:

 ![](http://www.daniel15.be/sig/sig.png)